zloegucci/tacticSugar/README.md

 - 👋 Hi, I’m @tacticSugar
-- 👀 I’m interested in webdev and tall girls
+- 👀 I’m interested in webdev and girls
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on project, that improves peoples lives
 - 📫 How to reach me: @tacticSugar in tg